python-discord/bot/report.md

 If a cog fails to initialize due to a retriable HTTP error or network-related exception, the system shall automatically retry the initialization a finite number of times before giving up.
 The retry attempts shall use exponential backoff to avoid rapid repeated failures.

+Should a cog failed to load at first due to external site error, the cog shall firstly wait for a predefined time, and then try to load again.
+If the loading is finished successfully, the setup is completed.
+If the error remains, the cog shall wait for a time INITIAL_TIME^(2*(i)), where i is the number of retries, and then try again.
+This is repeated a total number of MAX_RETRIES, after which the setup has to finish, either successfully if the last try did not result in an error, or by throwing an Exception.

 **Tested by:**
 - `tests/bot/exts/filtering/test_filtering_cog.py::`
    - `test_cog_load_retries_then_succeeds`